graysonlee123/Vue-Subscription-Tracker/README.md

 ## TODOs
 ### Priority

-[] Buttons on list header still not on their own line [] Photo uploads file size increase
+[] Photo uploads file size increase
 [] Scrolling on forms
-[] Limit sort options to name, price, next payment on mobile [] Smaller margin between input fields
+[] Smaller margin between input fields
+[] Instead of posting a new subscription on duplication, fill out a blank form [] Loading spinners

 ### General

-[] Loading spinners
 [] Set input type to email for auth forms for mobile phone keyboards [] Landing page - just serve in node and link correspondingly?
-[] filter by tag, payment method
 [] Restrict IP's from Mongo Database
-[] Rework form overflow scrolling CSS
-[] Mobile responsiveness for subscriptions list, specifically on tablet [] Add, for example, "in two months" to upcoming payment dates
+[] Add, for example, "in two months" to upcoming payment dates

 ### Low Priority
-[] Tab onto date picker
+[] Mobile responsiveness for subscriptions list, specifically on tablet [] Tab onto date picker
 [] "Flash" subscription on update / creation in list

 ### Done

-[x] Add "update description" and "remove subscription" actions to a mixin [x] Add options menu to view subscription component [x] Show more than one upcoming payment date
+[x] Buttons on list header still not on their own line [x] Limit sort options to name, price, next payment on mobile [x] Add "update description" and "remove subscription" actions to a mixin [x] Add options menu to view subscription component [x] Show more than one upcoming payment date